 Read on to learn how to use New Relic's Chef recipes to install and configure New Relic's infrastructure agent.
-For instructions on how to use Chef recipes, see the Chef documentation.
+For how to use Chef recipes, see the Chef docs.

-The New Relic cookbook is available from the public Chef Supermarket.
+The New Relic cookbook is available in the Chef Supermarket.
+It will help you scale your New Relic observability efforts.
+To achieve this, it uses the New Relic CLI and our open install repository.
 This is a community-supported effort.

 Infrastructure monitoring has one default recipe:

 default.
-Include this recipe to install and configure the infrastructure agent.
+Include this recipe to install and configure the infrastructure agent, logs, and .
 If this recipe detects an unsupported platform or version, the Chef run fails.
 Configuration depends on your specific setup and standards.

 default recipe supplies the following Chef attributes:

 List of targeted installs to run on hosts.
 Available options are: